virteal/l8/README.md

 ------------

 Execution goes "step by step" until task completion.
 Steps to execute are queued.
-When a new step is created, it is usually added at the end of the queue for the currenty executing task.
-Sometimes however, one wants to queue new steps right after the currently executing step.
-This is typically the case when a step needs to schedule work for multiple items.
-Such "steps" are either sequential steps or steps to walk on parallel sub-pathes.
-It also happens when a step discovers that it requires additional sub-steps to complete.

-To queue  a new step to execute after the currently executing step, use step().
+To queue  a new step to execute after the currently executing step, use .step().
 Such steps are run once the current step is completed, FIFO order.

-To insert a new step on a new parallel task/path, use fork().
+To insert a new step on a new parallel task/path, use .fork().
 Such steps block the current step until they are completed.
 When multiple such forked steps are inserted, the next non forked step will execute when all the forked steps are done.
 The result of such multiple steps is the result of the last executed step